 As the nurse at the bedside, I’m the one who’s responsible for monitoring the patient all day.
 While the provider (physician, physician assistant, nurse practitioner) rounds once a day for a few minutes, I’m there the rest of the time.
-They are relying on me and my clinical judgement to communicate any concerns promptly.
+They are relying on me and my clinical judgment to communicate any concerns promptly.

 And I love it.

 I have a love-hate relationship with documentation.
 I loathe documenting because it takes up so much time and is frustrating.
 However, when I’m trying to figure out what’s going on with a patient, I rely on documentation to do so.
 If the previous nurse didn’t chart the meds, blood pressures, or assessment findings, I can’t compare it with what I’ve done or my current issues and concerns.

 Furthering the care plan – working towards discharge